jrroosevelt/VS2PCG/CardClarifications.md

 **Venom Punch** lets you choose between putting a +1/+1 counter on her or giving her +2/+2 for the duration of the combat.

 ^(Source: Rule insert)

+# Spider-Zero
+^CardNumber: ^CV6-006

+*Set: Crossover Vol. 6*
+You can use **Multiverse Nomad** any time you would search your deck for any reason.
+However, this effect replaces the original effect that caused you to search your deck.
+For example, the plot twist Search the Spider-Verse lets you search your deck for a supporting character and put it on top of your deck.
+If you choose to find Spider-Zero instead, you don't get to find a supporting character.
+BUT you get to put Spider-Zero into your hand.

+**Note:** Search the Spider-Verse lets you search your deck for a card with "Spider" in its name (including Spider-Zero) and put it on top of your deck.
+But if you find Spider-Zero instead, you get to put her **into your hand**.

+**Protector of the Great Web** sets each Attacker's ATK to 0, but they can gain ATK through other effects later in the combat.

+^(Source: Rule insert)

 # [Squirrel Girl](http://vs.tcgbrowser.com/images/cards/big/LEG-060.jpg)
 ^CardNumber: ^LEG-060